-Paris may be the most visited city in the world but beyond France's capital you'll find city after French city with so much charm and character you might not be able to tear yourself away.
+Paris may be the most visited city in the world but beyond France's capital you'll find city after French city with so much charm and character you won't be able to tear yourself away.

-Here are some fantastic recommendations by savvy travel bloggers － you can add these to your next south of France itinerary!
+Here are some fantastic recommendations by savvy writers who travel for a living － you can add these to your next south of France itinerary!
 France is an ideal country for solo female travel and every single one of these south of France cities is worth a visit.

 But it's not just the lovely limestone that has been polished to glistening golden perfection again that makes this one of the chicest cities in France to visit.
 With 347 listed buildings that span over 2000 years history, Bordeaux is a beautiful city to stroll around.

 There are also museums that cover everything from wine to modern art, urban adventure activities like stand-up paddle-boarding on the Garonne River to see sunken WWII ships and bike trails that lead to the Atlantic Ocean.
 Or, simply indulge in all the best French foods like foie gras and oysters from the South West.

 ◈ ◈ ◈ ◈ ◈